Organisational structure

 P&C teamDescription

 Communication and EducationPlays a critical role in keeping our people and our customers informed and engaged to promote RTA services and legislative information to best support everyone in Queensland's rental sector.
-The team is responsible for the RTA’s corporate communication activities; media relations; educational content, resources and campaigns; digital experience, design and delivery; and brand and graphic design.
+The team is responsible for the RTA’s corporate communication activities, media relations, social media, educational content, resources, campaigns, digital experience design and delivery, and brand and graphic design.

 Stakeholder EngagementSupports the RTA to achieve its strategic objective to extend positive influence and impact in the rental sector by facilitating strong and collaborative relationships with stakeholders.
-The team is responsible for embedding the Stakeholder Engagement Framework through activities that enhance the RTA’s leadership role, increase tailored customer service delivery, improve employee capability, and ensure governance is in place to underpin strategic stakeholder engagement.
+The team embeds the RTA's Stakeholder Engagement Framework, delivers education activities for the renting community and key sector groups including continuing professional development training, partners with government stakeholders to manage ministerial enquiries and share insights on emerging sector issues and trends to inform the Department of Housing and Public Work's policy development.

 Human Resource ServicesA multi-functional team that works to ensure that the RTA attracts, engages, and retains top talent within our organisation.
-The team provides essential services including payroll and recruitment and is also responsible for the RTA’s Workplace Health and Safety Management Plan, which incorporates the popular health and wellbeing program for our people.
+The team provides essential services including payroll and recruitment.
+They are also responsible for performance management and the RTA’s Workplace Health and Safety Management Plan, which incorporates the popular health and wellbeing program for our people.

 Learning and Organisational DevelopmentEnsures we have the right capability within our teams to drive a high performing culture.
-Key focus areas to help our people thrive include learning and development, leadership capability programs, engagement surveys, performance management, and talent and succession planning.
+Key focus areas to help our people thrive include learning and development, leadership capability programs, engagement surveys and talent and succession planning.

 Customer Experience (CX)